mech-tools/fvtt-backup/modules/raise-my-hand/README.md

 # V11
 If you want to use this module on v11 you can download it from [here](https://github.com/brunocalado/raise-my-hand-plus/tree/172dc1da4db66871dd12fe168b82cb56cb759668).
 Click Code and download zip.

+# V12
+If you want to use this module on v12 you can download it from [here](https://github.com/brunocalado/raise-my-hand-plus/archive/7c16ec321080a57eedd4b8b9b9054b11d4a6649c.zip).
+Click Code and download zip.

+# Acknowledgements
+- henry-malinowski

 # License
 - Code: [LICENSE](https://github.com/brunocalado/raise-my-hand-plus/blob/main/LICENSE)
 - This module is a fork from (Raise My Hand): https://github.com/cswendrowski/FoundryVTT-Raise-My-Hand